wp-cli/handbook/index.md

 <h3 id="multisite">Multisite</h3>

-On a multisite installation, you need to pass a `--url` parameter, so that wp-cli knows which site it's supposed to be operating on:
+On a multisite installation, you need to pass a `--url` parameter, so that WP-CLI knows which site it's supposed to be operating on:

 ```
 wp theme status --url=localhost/wp/test